etishor/etishor.github.io/_posts/2011-03-07-verify-that-the-current-user-is-granted-access-in-the-appropriate-allowaccounts-section-of-smsvchost-exe-config.md

 ---
 Quick tip that maybe will save others time:

-In Windows 7 ( and maybe Vista) when hosting a WCF Service in a console application AS A USER and not as administrator, you might get an exception telling you that you don&#8217;t have access to register with the net.tcp port sharing service.
+In Windows 7 ( and maybe Vista) when hosting a WCF Service in a console application AS A USER and not as administrator, you might get an exception telling you that you don't have access to register with the net.tcp port sharing service.

 To resolve this problem:

-- Download [PsGetSid][1] ( this will give you the [Security Identifier &#8211; SID][2] for your user or user group )
+- Download [PsGetSid][1] ( this will give you the [Security Identifier - SID][2] for your user or user group )

 - Find and open SMSvcHost.exe.config ( usualy in c:\Windows\Microsoft.NET\Framework64\v4.0.30319\SMSvcHost.exe.config or c:\Windows\Microsoft.NET\Framework\v4.0.30319\SMSvcHost.exe.config )

 - Run psgetsid.exe <youraccount> to get the SID ( should look something like this S-1-5-21-1754548885-2506776180-2303324228-4659 )

 - By default the SMSvcHost.exe.config contains a section <system.serviceModel.activation> which has a <net.tcp> child which has a <allowAccounts> child.
-The IMPORTANT part if you are using an editor that does not do syntax highlight for XML &#8211; THE ABOVE SECTION IS COMMENTED by DEFAULT so adding child <allowAccounts> has not effect.
+The IMPORTANT part if you are using an editor that does not do syntax highlight for XML - THE ABOVE SECTION IS COMMENTED by DEFAULT so adding child <allowAccounts> has not effect.

-- YOU NEED TO ADD A NEW <system.serviceModel.activation> SECTION with it&#8217;s children sections to make it work ( or uncomment the existing one and removing the // comments which are not valid xml ).
+- YOU NEED TO ADD A NEW <system.serviceModel.activation> SECTION with it's children sections to make it work ( or uncomment the existing one and removing the // comments which are not valid xml ).

 - Restart the net.tcp portsharing service and you are good to go.